-Our outcomes
+Our objectives

-QFES' focus on creating safe and resilient communities supports the Queensland Government's priorities for the community to Be a responsive government and Keep communities safe, through a range of strategies including:
+QFES' focus on creating safe and resilient communities supported the Queensland Government's objectives for the community of delivering quality frontline services, and building safe, caring and connected communities.
+QFES delivered on the Queensland Government's objectives through a range of strategies including:

-- " collaborating with communities to develop a shared understanding of their risks and empower them to have the capability to manage those risks - " providing timely and accurate information to inform and enable communities and responders to adequately prepare for, and respond to, fire and emergency events

-- " providing timely advice, reporting and support to other agencies to assist in the recovery process - " ensuring lessons learned are taken into consideration during future fire and emergency PPRR programs - " ensuring QFES' organisational strategy and decisions respond to future need and they are timely, accurate, evidence-based, accountable and transparent.
+- collaborating with communities to develop a shared understanding of their risks and empower them to have the capability to manage those risks - providing timely and accurate information to inform and enable communities and responders to adequately prepare for, and respond to, fire and emergency events - providing timely advice, reporting and support to other agencies to assist in the recovery process - ensuring lessons learnt are taken into consideration during future fire and emergency PPRR programs - strengthening community capability and partnerships.

-QFES' priority areas, outcomes and key initiatives, as outlined in its 2018-2022 strategic plan, are:
+QFES' objectives and strategies, as outlined in its 2017-2021 strategic plan, are: